Understanding Hearing Tests and Audiograms

 Audiometry is the most common test for diagnosing hearing loss.
 It shows how well you can hear different sounds and is performed for each ear separately.

 Audiometry is a simple and painless test.
-You will listen for sounds for a few minutes and share with the audiologist what sounds you can hear.
-This response involves pushing a button each time you hear a sound.
+You will listen for sounds for a few minutes and share with the hearing care professional what sounds you can hear.

 One benefit is you receive your test results at the end of your visit, meaning they are ready immediately after the end of your test session.

-Example scheme of the audiogram with two examples of the hearing curves.
-The green curve represents normal hearing as it contains below the 25dB threshold.
+The green curve represents normal hearing as it contains below the 25 dB threshold.
 The red curve represents moderate-severe hearing loss with a focus on high frequencies.

 On the vertical line, there are different volumes of sounds measured in units called decibels (dB).
 Softer sounds are at the top, and louder sounds are at the bottom.
 The further down the markings on the audiogram, the harder it is for the person to hear.